Cesarean Childbirth (cont.)

 - A vertical incision on the uterus may be used for delivering preterm babies, abnormally positioned placentas, pregnancies with more than one fetus, and in extreme emergencies.

 - In the last decade, studies have shown that women who have had a prior cesarean section with a low transverse incision may safely and successfully go through labor and have a vaginal delivery in later pregnancies.
-The same, however, cannot be said of women who have had vertical incisions on the uterus.
+The same, however, cannot be said of women who have had vertical incisions on the uterus if the incision is in the higher portion of the uterus.

-- Some women with vertical uterine incisions, their uterus will rupture (break open).
+- In women with high vertical uterine incisions, the uterus is at a greater risk to rupture (break open) in a subsequent pregnancy.

 - The uterus may rupture even before labor begins in half of these women.

 - Uterine rupture can be dangerous to the fetus even if delivery is accomplished immediately after a uterine rupture.
 Diagnosing a uterine rupture can be difficult, and signs of a rupture can include increased bleeding, increased pain, or an abnormal fetal heart rate tracing.

 - Previous cesarean deliveries: Women with a prior history of more than one low transverse cesarean section are at slightly increased risk for uterine rupture.
 This risk increases significantly when the woman has had three cesarean deliveries.
 If an abdominal delivery is planned and a trial of labor is not an option, the best time for delivery is determined when the lungs of the fetus are mature.

-- Lack of labor progression: If the woman is having adequate contractions but no change in the cervix (opening to the uterus) beyond 3 centimeters dilation or the woman is unable to deliver the fetus despite complete dilation of the cervix and "adequate" pushing for 2 to 3 hours, cesarean delivery may be performed.
+- Lack of labor progression: If the woman is having adequate contractions but no change in the cervix (opening to the uterus) beyond 3 centimeters dilation or the woman is unable to deliver the fetus despite complete dilation of the cervix and "adequate" pushing for (generally for 2 to 3 hours or more), cesarean delivery may be performed.

 - Abnormal position of the fetus: In a normal delivery, the baby presents head first.
 This is the way it happens in most births.
 The smallest diameter of the human skull is presented to the pelvis in the most advantageous way.
 This increases the success of a vaginal delivery.